-Owners who are remodeling their Residences shall limit all construction activities to the hours between 8:00 AM and 5:00 PM WEEKDAYS ONLY.
+Owners who are remodeling their Residences shall limit noisy all construction activities (hammering, sawing, etc.) to the hours between 8:00 AM and 5:00 PM WEEKDAYS ONLY. every day.
 Work is prohibited on weekends and holidays.
-Owners shall advise their contractors of these construction hours.
+Owners and shall so advise their contractors of these construction hours.